Abdominoplasty Sydney

 Not performed in-clinic

-Abdominoplasty, commonly known as a tummy tuck, is designed to target concerns about excess skin and tissue on the abdomen.
+Abdominoplasty (also known as tummy tuck) removes excess skin and tissue on the abdomen.
 The contour of the abdomen is affected by the quality and elasticity of the skin, the amount of fat deposits beneath the skin, and the laxity of the abdominal muscles – all these issues can impact both men and women.

 What happens at my abdominoplasty consultation?